mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 I installed NixOS on my Framework, which has been satisfying but challenging.

 In NixOS, all configuration happens through plaintext files.
 This is amazing when I want to install a program, and all I have to do is add a line to a file and run `nixos rebuild`.
 It's less amazing when I just want to make the system clock display in AM/PM instead of 24-hour format, and I can't find the magic incantation to make that happen via NixOS config files.

-Configuring NixOS has become an unexpectedly nice paternity leave project.
-First, instead of spending most of my time in my office, I'm in my living room with my family most of the day.
-When I use my computer, it's my laptop, so I have extra motivation to get NixOS working well.

-I also just keep a list of things I want to get working on NixOS that I haven't yet figured out.
-Those quests are usually things that are friendly to interruptions because it's a lot of searching for answers and trial and error.

 At this point, I like being in NixOS more than I like being in Windows, and I've been primarily a Windows user since Windows 3.1.